Remember the old days, before the cloud was a reality?

 Back then you would buy a storage system which included a package of appropriately-sized and tested hardware and its corresponding storage software.
+Your storage performance was guaranteed out-of-the-box, literally.

 Actually, this is the way NetApp started, building easy-to-use, purpose-built storage appliances, which were something like toasters.
 That’s why we called the company Network Appliance.